PhucHuwu/Vision_Pointer/README.md

 ## Contribution
 If you would like to improve or contribute to the project, please open a pull request or contact me via GitHub.

-## License
-This project is released under the MIT license.
-You are free to use and modify it as needed.